gergoerdi/clash-spaceinvaders/README.md

 # Building

-Included are rudimentary Shake rules to build for the Xilinx Spartan-6 based Papilio Pro or the Spartan-3 based Papilio One, both with the Arcade mega-wing.
-There are also some files for building for the Altera Cyclone-V-based DE10-Nano, but there is no input support for DE10-Nano yet.
+Included are rudimentary Shake rules to build for various hobbyist FPGA dev boards:

+* The Xilinx Spartan-6 based Papilio Pro or the Spartan-3 based Papilio One, both with the Arcade mega-wing.
+These use the Xilinx ISE toolchain.

+* [WIP] The Xilinx Artrix-7 based Nexys A7 50T.
+This uses the Xilinx Vivado toolchain.

+* [WIP] The Altera Cyclone-V based DE10-Nano, using the Altera Quartus toolchain.
+Note that there is no input support for the DE10-Nano yet.

 Make a file called `build.mk` with content similar to the following:

 ```
 TARGET = papilio-pro-arcade
 CLASH = stack exec --
-XILINX = ~/prog/docker/xilinx-ubuntu-12.04/run
+ISE = ~/prog/docker/xilinx-ubuntu-12.04/run
+VIVADO = ~/prog/docker/xilinx-2019.1-ubuntu-18.04/run
 ```

-The `CLASH` and `XILINX` fields are to optionally wrap invocations of the CLaSH compiler and the Xilinx ISE toolchain in case you want to run them via Stack, Docker, etc.
+The `CLASH`, `ISE` and `VIVADO` fields are to optionally wrap invocations of the CLaSH compiler and the Xilinx ISE / Vivado toolchain in case you want to run them via Stack, Docker, Nix, etc.

 Then you can build for the Papilio Pro by running the included `mk` script.